Encoding many-valued logic in $\lambda$-calculus: Encoding many-valued logic in -calculus

 \subsection{Encoding three-valued McCarthy logic with help of B\"ohm trees}

-Theorem~\ref{Bohm} suggests an experiment: what logic do we obtain if we repeat the encoding of section~\ref{encodingBooleansd} with three truth values $\{\True,\False,\bot\}$ instead of two?
-That is, we try to encode logic not in $\lambda_\beta$ but in $\libBohm$.
+Theorem~\ref{Bohm} suggests an experiment: what logic do we obtain if we repeat the encoding of Section~\ref{encodingBooleansd} with three truth values $\{\True,\False,\bot\}$ instead of two?
 Using Lemma~\ref{presUnsolvables2} we can extend the truth tables of Boolean-valued logic to the truth tables of Figure~\ref{fivefive}.
 These are exactly the truth tables of McCarthy's left-sequential three-valued propositional logic.
 We will use the notation of~\cite{BergstraBethkeRodenburg1995} and write $\lsand$ and $\lsor$ for the conjunction and disjunction in left-sequential logic.

-McCarthy discovered left-sequential three-valued propositional logic in his search for a suitable formalism for a mathematical theory of computation~\cite{McCarthy1960,McCarthy1963}.
+McCarthy discovered left-sequential three-valued propositional logic in his search for a suitable formalism for a mathematical theory of computation~\cite{McCarthy1963}.
 In the context of a language for computational (partial) functions he introduced conditional expressions of the form where the $p_i$ are propositional expressions that evaluate to true or false.
 The idea is that the value of the whole conditional expression is the value of the expression $e_i$ for the first $p_i$ with value true.
 If all $p_i$ have value false then the conditional expression is undefined.
-To allow that the evaluation of an expression can be inconclusive, McCarthy stated the rule to evaluate conditional expressions more precisely: \begin{quote} If an undefined $p$ occurs before a true $p$ or if all $p$'s are false or if the $e$ corresponding to the first true $p$ is undefined, the value of the conditional expression is the value of the $e$ corresponding to the first true $p$. \end{quote} Now the propositional connectives can be defined with help of conditional expressions.
+To allow that the evaluation of an expression can be inconclusive, McCarthy stated the rule to evaluate conditional expressions more precisely: \begin{quote} If an undefined $p$ occurs before a true $p$ or if all $p$'s are false or if the $e$ corresponding to the first true $p$ is undefined, then the form is undefined.
+Otherwise, the value of the form is the value of the $e$ corresponding to the first true $p$. \end{quote} Now the propositional connectives can be defined with help of conditional expressions.

 for which McCarthy then derives the very same truth tables of Figure~\ref{fivefive}.
+In the presence of the third truth value, undefined, the left sequential conjunction and disjunction are no longer commutative.